RPGillespie6/fastcov/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/fastcov.svg)](https://pypi.org/project/fastcov/)

 # fastcov
-A massively parallel gcov wrapper for generating intermediate coverage formats *fast*
+A parallelized gcov wrapper for generating intermediate coverage formats *fast*

 The goal of fastcov is to generate code coverage intermediate formats *as fast as possible*, even for large projects with hundreds of gcda objects.
-The intermediate formats may then be consumed by a report generator such as lcov's genhtml, or a dedicated front end such as coveralls. fastcov was originally designed to be a drop-in replacement for lcov (application coverage only, not kernel coverage).
+The intermediate formats may then be consumed by a report generator such as lcov's genhtml, or a dedicated front end such as coveralls, codecov, etc. fastcov was originally designed to be a drop-in replacement for lcov (application coverage only, not kernel coverage).

 Currently the only intermediate formats supported are gcov json format, fastcov json format, and lcov info format.
-Adding support for other formats should require just a few lines of python to transform gcov json format to the desired shape.
+Adding support for other formats should require just a few lines of python to transform fastcov json format to the desired shape.

 In order to achieve the speed gains, a few constraints apply: